spatie/laravel-webhook-client/README.md

 ### Deleting models

-Whenever a webhook comes in, this package will store as a `WebhookCall` model.
+Whenever a webhook comes in, this package will store it as a `WebhookCall` model.
 After a while, you might want to delete old models.

 The `WebhookCall` model has [Laravel's MassPrunable trait](https://laravel.com/docs/master/eloquent#pruning-models) applied on it.
 You can customize the cutoff date in the `webhooks` config file.